 But if you don’t like the taste of Stevia, which I didn’t for a while, then Lakanto may be just what you’ve been looking for.

 So why does this matter?
-And how does Lakanto fit in to the keto approach to dieting?
+And how does Lakanto fit into the keto approach to dieting?

 A quick rundown of the keto diet